Hello and Welcome to the Home Page of the new

 Sign Outside Local Cafe:

-Luckily we brought no children with us!
+Luckily for them we didn't bring any children with us!